 To Be Useful, Data Needs to Be Prepared & Complete

-Whether organizations are just starting their CSRD compliance journey or are well on their way, data preparedness, aggregation, completeness, and pipelines are foundational.
-Fundamentally, the CSDR exercise hinges on the transparent, explainable achievement of the aforementioned data activities at scale.
-This is not straightforward: In practice, CSRD compliance often involves disparate data strewn across organizational silos, where stakeholders have limited experience collaborating and different levels of data skill sets.
+Whether organizations are just starting their CSRD compliance journey or are well on their way, data preparedness is foundational to ensure that expected outputs are of optimal quality and reliability.
+Fundamentally, the CSRD exercise hinges on the transparent, explainable achievement of data aggregation at scale to output expected data points.
+This is not straightforward: In practice, CSRD compliance often involves disparate data strewn across organizational silos, where stakeholders have limited experience collaborating and different levels of data skill sets

-What’s more, today it is often the case that stakeholders rely on spreadsheets with different data structures, maintenance schedules, and ownership, which introduces additional challenges to meeting goals around foundational data preparedness.
+What is more, data is typically incomplete and unstandardised.
+It is often the case that stakeholders rely on a collection of external and internal spreadsheets with different data structures, maintenance schedules, and ownership, which introduces additional challenges to meeting goals around foundational data preparedness.

 The Challenge of Going Straight to SaaS Reporting Tools

 Sustainability teams often turn to Software-as-a-Service (SaaS) reporting platforms to help them with CSRD compliance.
-These are designed to provide valuable prepackaged resources to support reporting journeys such as ready-made reporting blueprints, emission factor libraries, and benchmarks like rates of decarbonization by subsector, for example.
+These are designed to provide valuable prepackaged resources to support reporting journeys such as ready-made reporting blueprints, emission factor libraries, and benchmarks such rates of decarbonization by subsector.
+However, unless input data is already cleaned, standardized and centralized to be ready-to-use, their efficacy will be limited.
+Hence we understand Dataiku as complementary to reporting tools by streamlining and facilitating data readiness upstream of their use.

 The Journey to Data-Driven Reporting